tariqhawis/tariqhawis.github.io/_posts/2020-02-01-how-to-launch-a-secure-website-in-2020.md

 categories: Web Security
 ---

-This article intended to demonstrate for non-technical website owners how can they create a secure website without having security knowledge.

-If you have searched in the Internet how to secure a website before you end-up here, you might overwhelmed with the complicated security guidelines, such as the amazing  [TOP 10 Project from OWASP](https://owasp.org/www-project-top-ten/).
-However, these kind of guidelines are mostly meant to be for the web developers and Cybersecurity experts.
-But man! who said that you need to be a technical geek to have a wonderful secure website?
-If you are that kind of person who need a shortcut way for a secure website, then you come to the right place!
+If you have searched in the Internet how to secure a website before you end-up here, then you might overwhelmed with the complicated security guidelines which are meant to be for the web developers and Cybersecurity experts, but who said that you have to be like one of those nerds to have a protected website!

+Let me reveal to you some secretes that no technical guy will tell you about, because these secretes will let you build your own website even if have zero knowledge with websites.

+So let's get started.

 ## 1. Make it simple!

 Simple website means fast, and secure..

-The way to do that is to build a site that focus only on your content, and the better choice for this goal is the static site.
+The way to do that is to build a site that focus only on your content, and the better choice for this goal is to build a static site.

 ### 1.1.
 What is a static site?